Agribusiness

 The Investing in Women in South Sudan (IIW-SS) is a gender equality and economic inclusion programme that responds to the continuing poverty, food insecurity, and climate vulnerability that these small-scale farmers in South Sudan face.
 It is funded by Global Affairs Canada (GAC) and implemented in East Equatoria and Central Equatoria States.

-This programme seeks to enhance women’s economic empowerment in selected value chains in South Sudan to increase incomes, reduce climate risks, and transform livelihoods.
+This five-year, CAN$ 11.5 million programme seeks to enhance women’s economic empowerment in selected value chains (groundnut, sesame, sourghum, shea nut, and honey) in South Sudan to increase incomes, reduce climate risks, and transform livelihoods.

 • Reduce gender-specific barriers to women’s participation in agricultural value chains.